top of page

-Cataracts are one of the most treatable causes of vision loss, yet they often go undiagnosed or undertreated in patients living with dementia.
+Cataracts are one of the most treatable causes of vision loss.
+However, they often go undiagnosed or undertreated in patients living with dementia.
 At the 2025 European Society of Cataract and Refractive Surgeons (ESCRS) meeting in Copenhagen, experts emphasized a powerful message: restoring sight early can significantly improve quality of life and may even help slow decline.

-Dementia is increasingly common as the population ages, and mounting evidence shows that sensory impairments — including vision loss — may accelerate its progression.
-Much like hearing loss, untreated cataracts can reduce a patient’s ability to interact with their environment, which may worsen confusion, anxiety, and functional decline.
+Dementia is becoming increasingly common as our population ages.
+Research shows that sensory impairments, including vision loss, may accelerate its progression.
+Much like hearing loss, untreated cataracts can reduce a patient’s ability to interact with their environment.
+This reduction can worsen confusion, anxiety, and functional decline.

 Research underscores the scope of the problem.
 In the PrOVIDe study, Bowen and colleagues found:

-Despite this, cataract surgery rates drop significantly after a patient is diagnosed with dementia.
-A Finnish study by Hokkinen and colleagues showed that patients with dementia were far less likely to undergo cataract surgery compared with age-matched controls — even when the procedure could meaningfully improve their independence and well-being.
+Despite these alarming statistics, cataract surgery rates drop significantly after a patient is diagnosed with dementia.
+A Finnish study by Hokkinen and colleagues showed that patients with dementia were far less likely to undergo cataract surgery compared with age-matched controls.
+This is concerning, especially since the procedure could meaningfully improve their independence and well-being.

 Why Early Cataract Surgery Matters